Five Lines: Gameplay

 Two players each move five pieces on a board with five lines, likely counter-clockwise.
 The winner may have been the first one place their pieces on the central line, called the "sacred line" (sometimes also translated as "holy").
 The number of lines does not appear to be strictly limited to five, although this is the most common version; when there are more lines the game is likely played with a corresponding number of pieces.
 The game is played with dice, though the exact method of advancing the pieces is not known.

+Based on project Locus Lundi two different version of the game can be reconstructed.
+Race game is the first version where knock-off doesn't happen while a second knock-off version includes sending opponent pieces out of board when placing your own on them.
+The second player has to introduce their piece on the board anew.

 Proverbial references to moving a piece from the sacred line occur regularly in Ancient Greek texts.
 Having all of one's pieces on the sacred line was the goal of the game, so only rarely would a player want to move his pieces from the line "to gain the upper hand," as mentioned, for example, by Alcaeus.
 Stephen Kidd argues that moving a piece from the holy line was a rare and aggressive move.